-The Act respecting labour standards contains provisions concerning births, adoptions or terminations of pregnancy that protect the majority of Québec workers, whether they are full or part time.
+The Act respecting labour standards contains provisions concerning births or adoptions that protect the majority of Québec workers, whether they are full or part time.

 Both parents may be absent from work for 5 days: